 All pupils in Years 7-9 have weekly music lessons which are taught by specialist subject teachers.
 Pupils learn about a different musical topic every half term; through this they develop keyboard skills, learn to play the ukulele and engage in group singing activities.
 Year 7 traditionally sing as a massed choir at our annual carol service and also attend the O2 Arena to sing at the Young Voices concerts.

-The department is equipped with two music classrooms, a large collection of classroom instruments, a class set of ukuleles, violins and state of the art electric Yamaha keyboards.
+To accommodate the growth of the school and growing demand for music space, musicians at Dunottar benefit from new Performing Arts Centre with a purpose-built 500-seater theatre, five new practice rooms and music classrooms which opened in January 2021.
+The Performing Arts Centre is equipped with two music classrooms, a large collection of classroom instruments, a class set of ukuleles, violins and state of the art electric Yamaha keyboards.
 All pupils learn how to compose and arrange music in class using Sibelius and Garageband on Apple iMacs.
-To accommodate the growth of the school and growing demand for music space, musicians at Dunottar will benefit from a purpose-built 500-seater performance hall, five new practice rooms and music classrooms from 2020.

 A high number of pupils take one-to-one lessons with our dedicated and experienced team of peripatetic teachers.
 Those taking GCSE, A Level and music scholars also enjoy opportunities to lead co-curricular music ensembles and clubs.